Definitions of fascism: Oxford dictionaries

+Random House Webster's Unabridged Dictionary

+The Random House Webster's Unabridged Dictionary defines fascism as "a governmental system led by a dictator having complete power, forcibly suppressing opposition and criticism, regimenting all industry, commerce, etc., and emphasizing an aggressive nationalism and often racism".

+Webster's New World Dictionary

+Webster's New World Dictionary (4th edition, 2013) defines fascism as "a system of government characterized by dictatorship, belligerent nationalism and racism, militarism, etc."

 By fascists

 Benito Mussolini

 Benito Mussolini, who was the first to use the term for his political party in 1915, described fascism in The Doctrine of Fascism, published in 1932, as follows:

 Granted that the 19th century was the century of socialism, liberalism, democracy, this does not mean that the 20th century must also be the century of socialism, liberalism, democracy.
 Political doctrines pass; nations remain.
 We are free to believe that this is the century of authority, a century tending to the 'right', a Fascist century.
 If the 19th century were the century of the individual (liberalism implies individualism) we are free to believe that this is the 'collective' century, and therefore the century of the State.

 The Fascist conception of the State is all-embracing; outside of it no human or spiritual values can exist, much less have value.
 Thus understood, Fascism is totalitarian, and the Fascist State - a synthesis and a unit inclusive of all values - interprets, develops, and potentiates the whole life of a people.

 Fascism is a religious conception in which man is seen in his immanent relationship with a superior law and with an objective Will that transcends the particular individual and raises him to conscious membership of a spiritual society.
 Whoever has seen in the religious politics of the Fascist regime nothing but mere opportunism has not understood that Fascism besides being a system of government is also, and above all, a system of thought.

 In a speech before the Chamber of Deputies on 26 May 1927, Mussolini said: